How to Make a Duplicate Page in Webflow: Step-by-Step Guide 2026

 Step 3: Click the ‘Duplicate’ Icon

 Click the small icon that looks like two overlapping squares (📄📄).
 This is the Duplicate Page button.
-Webflow will instantly create a copy of the page and name it something like “Page Name (Copy).”
+Webflow will instantly create a copy of the page commonly referred to as a Webflow copy page, and name it something like “Page Name (Copy).”

 Step 4: Rename the Duplicated Page